DavidGeeraerts/AI/Glossory.md

 ## F

+### Feedforward Neural Network
+> information flows unidirectionally—from input nodes, through one or more hidden layers, to output nodes without any cycles or loops in the network structure.
+Feedforward neural networks serve as building blocks for many advanced deep learning architectures, such as
+Convolutional Neural Networks (CNNs) and Recurrent Neural Networks (RNNs), which incorporate specialized structures tailored to specific tasks or data types (e.g., images, time series).

+1. Input layer: This layer consists of neurons that receive raw data or features as inputs.
+Each neuron corresponds to an input feature and has no incoming connections from other layers.
+2. Hidden layers: These layers contain neurons that perform computations on the received input, transforming it into more abstract representations through weighted sums and nonlinear activation functions.
+Feedforward networks can have multiple hidden layers (deep architectures), enabling them to learn increasingly complex features at each level.
+3. Output layer: The final layer of a feedforward network, responsible for generating predictions or classifications based on the transformed input data from previous layers.
+The number of neurons in this layer depends on the task at hand—for classification tasks, it typically matches the number of classes; for regression problems, there's usually one output neuron.

 ### Few-Shot Learning
 > is a machine learning paradigm where a model is trained to recognize new classes or tasks from a small number of examples.
 Few-shot learning aims to generalize from limited data by leveraging prior knowledge or meta-learning techniques.
 This approach is particularly useful for tasks where collecting large amounts of labeled data is challenging or impractical.